 11/21/2016 Lingyu’s work on resilient microgrids has been accepted and scheduled for presentation at the 2017 IEEE PES General Meeting, July 16 – 20, 2017 in Chicago, IL.

-11/17/2016 Today Yan gave birth to a healthy and handsome baby boy Eric.
+11/17/2016 Today Yan gave birth to a healthy baby.
 We all wish Yan and her newborn a future filled with good health, love, and happiness.
-Congratulations to Yan and her family!
+Congratulations!

 11/16/2016 Teaming with Eversource Energy (formerly Northeast Utilities and NSTAR), United Illuminating and other industry partners, Power Lab team members have started collecting data and information for the tens of thousands of commercial and residential PV systems connecting to Connecticut’s distribution grid.

 11/16/2016 Kelly Higinbotham wins the IEEE Schweitzer Meritorious Award (#1 IEEE PES Scholar among Northeast U.S. universities).
 Ethan Freund receives an IEEE PES Scholarship.
 Congratulations to Kelly and Ethan!